zearp/Nucintosh/README.md

 ## Apple/3rd party bluetooth and wifi
 For both 1st and 3rd party you will need a [supported](https://dortania.github.io/Wireless-Buyers-Guide/) wifi/bluetooth combo card and an adapter (see below) to convert it to M key.
 As far as I know compatible M key combo cards don't exist.

 3rd party cards will need these kexts: [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup) + [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM), read the instructions on the repo's and you'll be up and running in no time.
 I've tested the very affordable DW1820A in many machines including the NUC and it works great.
+For some cards you may need to create an entry under devices in the config that disables ASPM, this only needed if you have issues with sleep.

 1st party is my preffered option.
 Grab an Apple 6+12 pin to m.2 M-key [converter card](https://dortania.github.io/Wireless-Buyers-Guide/Airport.html) and go native with something like the BCM94360CS2.
 Please note the number of antenna connectors.
 Some have more than 2, so you'll have to add some antenna's and maybe even mod your case.